Michael Jackson dances again on one billion Pepsi cans

 But the memories are not all good.
 Jackson's hair famously caught fire while filming a Pepsi commercial in 1984 in Los Angeles, scorching his scalp.
 The incident was later blamed for triggering Jackson's addiction to painkillers that caused him to enter rehab in 1993.

-Jackson, 50, died in Los Angeles from an overdose of the anesthetic propofol and sedatives.
+Jackson, 50, died in Los Angeles from an overdose of the anaesthetic propofol and sedatives.
 His personal doctor is serving a four-year jail sentence in Los Angeles for involuntary manslaughter.

 (Reporting By Jill Serjeant; Editing by Piya Sinha-Roy and Bob Tourtellotte)